Homeowners Insurance in Fort Myers, Florida

 The Federal Emergency Management Administration (FEMA) creates flood maps for the United States that determine the flooding risk level of areas around the country.
 Much of the residential land along the Caloosahatchee River and areas around downtown Fort Myers are AE flood zones.
 Parts of southern Fort Myers are in AH flood zones.

-At the time of writing in July of 2024, several areas of Lee County, including parts of Fort Myers Beach, are at risk of losing their FEMA flood insurance discounts.
+Several areas of Lee County, including parts of Fort Myers Beach, are at risk of losing their FEMA flood insurance discounts.
 The decision hasn’t been finalized and could affect thousands of homeowners in the area who would lose their 25% discount on flood insurance.

 Insurance costs more in high-risk areas.
 While a flood policy is optional with your home insurer, your mortgage lender might require you to get one if you live in an especially high-risk zone.